gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 be put into it by human ingenious ploys...
 All experience... tells him that the statement of [his trade's] conditions, that he has in mind, are bound to be mere fragments" (2014: 19)

+The employment of game theory is sometimes forwarded as a means of introducing conflict into the world

+But Shackle points out that it suffers from the same weakness as general equilibrium theorizing: both models exclude true creativity by assumption:

+"The theory of games is the product of a superb mathematical virtuosity.
+It illustrates a great mathematician's originative genius.
+By an extraordinary paradox, it *assumes away* the whole of that aspect of business, science, art and contest, which allows originative genius to exist."
+(422)

 ## The Rationally Planned Economy